pradeesi/HybridCloudApp/HybridCloudApp/Documentation/docs/lab_tasks_modify_ccp_nodes.md

-# LAB Task 3 Cisco Container Platform - modify node configuration
+## Excercises: Cisco Container Platform - modify node configuration

 By default, when new cluster is created, it puts Master node and Worker nodes to separate pools of nodes.
 The reason behind it is to not deploy applications on the master node.